-- References are either specific (identified by date of publication, edition number, version number, etc.) or non-specific. - For a specific reference, subsequent revisions do not apply. - For a non-specific reference, the latest version applies. - A non-specific reference to an ETS shall also be taken to refer to later versions published as an EN with the same number. - For this Release 1998 document, references to GSM documents are for Release 1998 versions (version 7.x.y). - [1] GSM 01.04 (ETR 350): "Digital cellular telecommunications system (Phase 2+); Abbreviations and acronyms". - [2] CCITT Recommendations I.130 (1988): General modelling methods Method for the characterisation of telecommunication services supported by an ISDN and network capabilities of an ISDN". - [3] GSM 02.53: "Digital cellular telecommunications system (Phase 2+); Tandem Free Operation (TFO); Service description; Stage 1". - [4] GSM 08.60 (ETS 300 737): "Digital cellular telecommunications system (Phase 2+); Inband control of remote transcoders and rate adaptors for Enhanced Full Rate (EFR) and full rate traffic channels". - [5] GSM 08.61 (ETS 300 979): "Digital cellular telecommunications system (Phase 2+); In-band control of remote transcoders and rate adaptors for half rate traffic channels".
+- References are either specific (identified by date of publication, edition number, version number, etc.) or non-specific. - For a specific reference, subsequent revisions do not apply. - For a non-specific reference, the latest version applies.
+In the case of a reference to a 3GPP document (including a GSM document), a non-specific reference implicitly refers to the latest version of that document in the same Release as the present document. - [1] 3GPP TR 01.04: "Digital cellular telecommunications system (Phase 2+); Abbreviations and acronyms". - [2] ITU-T Recommendations I.130 (1988): "Method for the characterization of telecommunication services supported by an ISDN and network capabilities of an ISDN". - [3] 3GPP TS 22.053: "Tandem Free Operation (TFO); Service Description Stage 1". - [4] 3GPP TS 48.060: "Digital cellular telecommunications system (Phase 2+); In-band control of remote transcoders and rate adaptors for full rate traffic channels". - [5] 3GPP TS 48.061: "Digital cellular telecommunications system (Phase 2+); In-band control of remote transcoders and rate adaptors for half rate traffic channels".

-3 Definitions and Abbreviations
+3 Definitions and abbreviations